cloudflare/cloudflare-docs/products/cloudflare-one/src/content/connections/connect-devices/warp/deployment/firewall.md

 </Aside>

 ## UDP Ports
-WARP utilizes UDP for all of it's communication.
+WARP utilizes UDP for all of its communications.
 UDP Port required for WARP: UDP 2408.

 ## Creating firewall rules
 If your organization does not currently allow Inbound/Outbound communication over the IP addresses and ports described above you must manually add an exception.
 The rule at a minimum needs to be scoped to the following process based on your platform: